m1m1s1ku/thiweb-crypt-n-decrypt/README.md

 ### Manual :

-Avoid this method, except for development
+Avoid this method, except for development ( Store extensions stay updated, not unpacked ;) )

 - Go to chrome settings
 - "Extensions" tab